-The first performance characteristic investigated is the lift coefficient of the oscillating airfoil shown in Figure 11.
-Unlike the previous test case, the difference between the two results is clear-cut and the lift coefficient hysteresis loops show little similarity.
+The lift coefficient produced from the glaze ice structure of condition G-LWC is shown in Fig. 5c.
+Unlike the previous test case, the difference between the results is clear-cut and the lift coefficient hysteresis loops show little similarity.
 The iced airfoil depicts an airfoil experiencing dynamic stall as it approaches high angles of attack.
 On the upstroke of the oscillation, the lift coefficient is consistently less and as the airfoil reaches around 9° it experiences stall leading to a large reduction in lift.
-On the down-stroke, after the period of stall the lift coefficient settles as the flow reattaches and the lift coefficient reduces with the angle of attack.
+On the down-stroke, after the period of stall, the lift coefficient settles as the flow reattaches and the lift coefficient reduces with the angle of attack.
 Here the increase in chord length appears insignificant compared the shape of the ice structure to increase the lift coefficient.